 Under a replacement cost provision, the insurance company will pay a sufficient amount to replace the lost items based on retail cost.

 Under actual cash value, the insurance company will reimburse you for the depreciated value of the item.
-Let’s say you paid $1,000 for a flatscreen TV five years ago, and it’s destroyed in a fire.
-The insurance company may decide the value of the TV is just $200, based on its age.
+Let’s say you paid $1,000 for a flatscreen TV five years ago, and it was destroyed in a fire.
+The insurance company may decide the value of the TV is just $200 based on its age.
 That’s the amount you will be reimbursed for.

 How Much Does Renters Insurance Cost?

-According to the National Association of Insurance Commissioners (NAIC) renters insurance averages between $15 and $30 per month.
+According to the Minnesota Department of Commerce, renters insurance averages between $15 and $30 per month.

 How much renters insurance costs depends on the usual factors that affect all insurance policies.
 These can include the amount of coverage you want, the deductible you’re willing to accept, your history of claims, and even how you plan to use the property.

-But where renters insurance is concerned there are more specific considerations.
+But where renters insurance is concerned, there are more specific considerations.
 For example, the number and type of pets you have can be a factor.
-Certain breeds known to be more aggressive, will result in a higher premium.
+Certain breeds known to be more aggressive will result in a higher premium.
 So will a wood-burning fireplace.
-The number of occupants might also figure in.
+The number of occupants might also factor in.
 Presumably, the higher the number, the more likely a claim will be paid out.

 A higher premium might also be charged if you’re running a business out of the residence.
-In fact, certain types of businesses might require you get a commercial policy, rather than a standard rental policy.
+In fact, certain types of businesses might require you to get a commercial policy rather than a standard rental policy.

-Don’t buy more coverage than you need – Take an inventory of contents of your home, and make a reasonable estimate of the replacement value of what you have.
+- Don’t Buy More Coverage Than You Need: Take an inventory of the contents of your home and make a reasonable estimate of the replacement value of what you have.
 If it’s only realistically worth $25,000, then you don’t need a $50,000 policy.

-Bundle renters insurance with other coverages – If you have auto, life, or health insurance, consider bundling your renters insurance with one of these policies.
-It can result in a small savings on the premium.
+- Bundle Renters Insurance With Other Coverages: If you have auto, life, or health insurance, consider bundling your renter’s insurance with one of these policies.
+It can result in small savings on the premium.

-Claim-free history – Like all other types of insurance, your claim history will be a major factor in determining the premium.
+- Claim-Free History: Like all other types of insurance, your claim history will be a major factor in determining the premium.
 When it comes to renters insurance, companies normally look back at least five years.
-If you had no claims filed in that time, you’ll get the best premium rate.
+If you had no claims filed during that time, you’d get the best premium rate.

-Policy exclusions and limitations – You can specifically exclude any types of property that you don’t actually own.
+- Policy Exclusions and Limitations: You can specifically exclude any types of property that you don’t actually own.
 For example, if you don’t have much in the way of high-cost jewelry, you won’t need coverage for jewelry and furs.
-Also, you can save a good bit of money by increasing your deductible from $500 to $1,000, or even higher you have the liquid savings to cover the difference.
+Also, you can save a good bit of money by increasing your deductible from $500 to $1,000, or even higher if you have the liquid savings to cover the difference.

 What to Watch Out for With Renters Insurance

 You could be considered a high-risk renter if you made one or more claims against your policy within the past five years (this is a standard question on renters insurance applications, so be ready).
-Some insurance companies may not offer a policy at all if you have.
+Some insurance companies may not offer a policy at all if you have one.